-CONSUMER ALERT: SAXENDA LAWSUIT YOU MAY BE ELIGIBLE FOR A SAXENDA LAWSUIT AND POTENTIALLY ENTITLED TO SUBSTANTIAL COMPENSATION If you were prescribed Saxenda and took it as directed and developed gastroparesis after taking Saxenda, gallbladder disease, kidney damage, suffered Saxenda and persistent vomiting, or any other severe Saxenda side effects, contact Saxenda lawyer Timothy L. Miles today.
-You could be eligible for a Saxenda lawsuit and potentially entitled to substantial compensation.
+CONSUMER ALERT: SAXENDA LAWSUIT YOU MAY BE ELIGIBLE FOR A SAXENDA LAWSUIT AND POTENTIALLY ENTITLED TO SUBSTANTIAL COMPENSATION If you were prescribed Saxenda and took it as directed and developed gastroparesis after taking Saxenda, suffered Saxenda and persistent vomiting, developed bowel obstructions or ileus, or any other severe Saxenda side effects, contact Saxenda lawyer Timothy L. Miles today.

 Contact Nashville Saxenda Lawyer Timothy L. Miles today if you suffered Saxenda side effects about a Saxenda lawsuit